Dhebug/Encounter/FloppyBuilderVersion/documentation/scripting.md

 # Features
-The main feature of the scripts is to populate the scene images with the proper content, like speech bubles and items, or draw the game-over sequence.
+The main feature of the scripts is to populate the scene images with the proper content, like speech bubles and items, or draw the game-over sequence, but also to handle in a memory efficient way the most common actions the player can do (like use an item, read something, etc...)

 The [location](locations.md) structure contains a **script** field with a pointer to a script executed each time a scene is drawn.

-# The concept
+## The concept
 A script is just a sequence of commands, a byte stream really, with a final "end" command.

 A stream is launched with the **PlayStream** function, and the bytecode execute all the commands immediately until it either reach the end of the stream or encounter a "Wait" instruction, this basically is the equivalent of having a "setup" phase followed by some more stuff happening later.